F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

         - Summary

       * - Submit
-        - Submit this application to AS3
+        - Submit this application to AS3 for deployment

       * - Render
         - See a sample of the rendered output of this template